For the complete documentation index, see llms.txt.

 Section titled Single Page Applications leaving inactive pages in the DOM

 In that case, avoid using Page Masking as it may leak some personal data into the Session Replay.
-Instead, use Element masking.
+Instead, use Element Masking.

 Contentsquare supports iFrames, including for Zoning and Session Replay.

-1. Add the tag to the topmost window and inside each iframe down to and including the one(s) you want to track.
+1. Add the tag to the topmost window and inside each iframe down to and including the ones you want to track.
 Use the same Tag ID.

 2. Your Contentsquare team enables the iFrameTracking tag setting to support iFrame tracking.
 When the flag is enabled, the tag inside the iFrames is not sending any natural pageview.